-I. PRIVATE PRACTICE
+I. Private Practice

-Veterinary practice is a wide field with excellent opportunities for well qualified persons.
-Practice may be (a) general, in which the individual offers his services in dealing with all species of animals; (b) small animals, in which only household pets are treated; or (c) special, in which only certain specific conditions are handled.
+Veterinary practice is a wide field with excellent opportunities for well-qualified persons.
+Practice may be (a) general, in which the individual offers his services in dealing with all species of animals; (b) small animal, in which only household pets are treated; or (c) special, in which only certain specific conditions are handled.
 About two-thirds of the graduates of veterinary colleges sooner or later become private practitioners.

 II.
-SALARIED POSITIONS
+Salaried Positions